OlivierLD/raspberry-coffee/NMEA-mux-WebUI/README.md

 # Building and Customizing your own Nav Server

 #### How to customize, extend, enrich the base classes of the `NMEA-multiplexer`.
+Those different versions may come with some WebUI, but this is obviously not mandatory.
+By WebUI, we mean web pages, and REST services able to communicate with the server.

 ---